 If you are not good at sitting still meditation can also be done with movement.
-Taking a walk and concentrating on what you see or through specific movements such as Tai Chi.
-For depersonalization/derealization, this helps you learn to concentrate on your focus and let the panicky thoughts go.
+Take a walk and concentrate on what you see or through specific movements such as Tai Chi.
+For depersonalization/derealization, helps you learn to concentrate on your focus and let the panicky thoughts go.
 When thoughts come into your head you bring your attention back to your focus.

 Helps Develop Awareness

 With depersonalization/derealization, awareness can be clouded.
 Attention is dispursed and the things around you don’t seem real.
 Meditation helps you learn mindfulness.
 By practicing mindfulness throughout the day by observing, smelling, and touching you build an awareness of what is around you.
 Your attention is focused and what’s around you is more real and not dreamlike.

 Stress activates the senses and puts the body on high alert.
 Excessive stress can trigger episodes of depersonalization/derealization.
 Meditation has the opposite effect.
 Meditation relaxes the body and mind to help normalize body functions.

 In the United States, approximately three to four million adults have depersonalization/derealization disorder.
 In the UK it is estimated that around 600,000 people have the disorder.

 Is it common for people to have episodes of depersonalization and/or derealization?